Ethereum ERC Standards You Should Know AboutSunday, 14 April 2019 · 51 min read · ethereum

 The ERC20 token standard has achieved near-complete industry adoption.
 It defined six minimal requirements for the way tokens behave on the Ethereum blockchain.
 Anyone could comply with the token standard and implement additional functions as needed.
-The ERC20 standard ignited the crypto spring, allowing for the creation of core infrastructure and exchanges that continue to be the backbone of the crypto ecosystem today.
+This standard ignited the ICO wave, allowing for the creation of core infrastructure and exchanges that is the backbone of the crypto ecosystem today.

-In this article, let’s look at some Ethereum ERC standards that you should know about - including standards you’ve probably never seen before!
+Let’s look at Ethereum ERC standards you should know about - including some you’ve never seen before!

 What’s an ERC?

-An ERC (Ethereum Request for Comment) decribes application-level standards and conventions, which includes smart contract standards such as token standards (ERC20) and are usually accompanied by a reference implementation.
-The ERC authors are responsible for building consensus within the community such as by explaining the rationale behind the feature.
-Once peer reviewed and approved by the developer community, the proposal becomes a standard.
+An ERC (Ethereum Request for Comment) decribes application-level blueprints and conventions in the Ethereum ecosystem.
+This includes smart contract standards such as token standards (ERC20) and are usually accompanied by a reference implementation.
+The ERC authors are responsible for building consensus within the Ethereum community for it to be accepted.
+Once peer reviewed and vetted by the developer community, the proposal becomes a standard.

 You can see a list of recent ERCs here.
 In the following sections, we’ll examine several categories of ERCs: Token Standards, Pseudo-Introspection, Decentralized Identity, Recurring Payments, and Meta Transactions.

 ERC20 Token Standard